SmartIntentNN: Towards Smart Contract Intent Detection: Application

 \subsection{Intent Detection}

-The intent detection provides a text area for users to type or copy the real smart contract source code and then utilizes \textsc{SmartIntentNN} to predict \textit{functions}'s intent in it.
-Those predicted as high probability intent labels are displayed to users in red background, while the low-probability ones are displayed in green font.
+Our intent detection tool features a text input area that allows users to enter or paste the source code of a smart contract.
+The tool employs \textsc{SmartIntentNN} to predict the intent behind various \textit{functions} in the contract.
+High-probability intent labels are highlighted in red, distinguishing them from low-probability labels, which are shown in green.

-From Fig.~\ref{detect}, we can find that \textsc{SmartIntentNN} successfully detected three malicious intent existing in the given smart contract, i.e., \textbf{fee}, \textbf{disableTrading}, and \textbf{maxTX}.
-To further verify the output of \textsc{SmartIntentNN}, we have checked the smart contract manually and found that these categories of malicious intent really exist in this smart contract.
-For example, the variable \textit{tradingOpen} in line $403$ of the contract controls turning the trading function on or off, which belongs to the \textbf{disableTrading} intent.
-The other two types of intent, \textbf{maxTx} and \textbf{fee}, are also found in lines $511$ and $548$ respectively.